itu-devops/itu-minitwit-docker-swarm-teraform/README.md

 ![](images/create_space.png)

-Choose the Franfurt datacenter region and enter a name for the space.
+Choose the Frankfurt datacenter region and enter a name for the space.

 (You can choose another region if you want, just edit the terraform backend file `backend.tf` to chosen region)